lakshyaraj2212/ETH-.sol/README.md

 Overview

-This is a simple "Token" program written in solidity that shows the practical steps to those new to Solidity and interested in understanding its basic syntax and functionality.
-It demonstrates the creation of a basic Ethereum token named "Igbani" with the symbol "IGN."
-The contract allows for the minting (creation) and burning (destruction) of tokens, while also keeping track of token balances for Ethereum addresses.
-The initial total supply of tokens is set to 0.

-Getting Started

-To run and interact with this program, you can use Remix, an online Solidity Integrated Development Environment (IDE).
-Here are the steps to get started:

-Execution Instructions

-Go to the Remix website at https://remix.ethereum.org/.
+MyToken is a simple smart contract that allows minting and burning of tokens.
+This is a basic implementation suitable for learning and demonstration purposes.

+Features

+Minting: Allows creation of new tokens.
+Burning: Allows destruction of existing tokens.
+Balance Tracking: Keeps track of token balances for each address.

+Contract Details
+Public Variables
+string public name: The name of the token ("Igbani"). string public symbol: The symbol of the token ("IGN"). uint public totalSupply: The total supply of the token.

+Mapping
+mapping(address => uint) public balances: A mapping to track the token balance of each address.

+Functions
+mint(address _minter, uint _value): Increases the total supply and assigns the tokens to the _minter address. burn(address _burnAddress, uint _value): Decreases the total supply and reduces the balance of the _burnAddress if it has enough tokens.

+ty
+Usage
+Deploying the Contract
+Install Remix IDE or any Solidity development environment of your choice.
-Create a new file by clicking on the "+" icon in the left-hand sidebar.
+Create a new file and paste the MyToken contract code.

-Save the file with a .sol extension (e.g., IgbaniToken.sol).

-Copy and paste the provided Solidity code in the link https://github.com/lakshyaraj2212/ETH-.sol/blob/main/ETH%20.sol and paste into the newly created file.

-Compile the code by clicking on the "Solidity Compiler" tab in the left-hand sidebar.
-Ensure that the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile IgbaniToken.sol" button.

-Deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "IgbaniToken" contract from the dropdown menu and click on the "Deploy" button.

-Interact with the contract by calling the 'mint' and 'burn' functions and reading the public variables (i.e., name, symbol, totalSupply, and balances of the token).

-To mint tokens: Click on the "IgbaniToken" contract in the left-hand sidebar, and then click on the down caret icon on the "mint" function button to input the required variables.
-Finally, click on the "transact" button to execute the minting function with the specified amount of Igbani tokens.

-To burn tokens: Repeat the process above for the 'burn' function.

-To read the balance of a specific Ethereum address: Paste the address into the text field of the address button and click on the balance button to retrieve the balance.
+Compile the contract using the Solidity compiler version 0.8.18.
+Deploy the contract to your desired Ethereum network (e.g., a local testnet, Ropsten, Rinkeby, etc.).

+Interacting with the Contract
+Mint Tokens: Call the mint function with the address and amount of tokens to be minted. solidity
+Copy code
+mint(address _minter, uint _value)
+Burn Tokens: Call the burn function with the address and amount of tokens to be burned. solidity
+Copy code
+burn(address _burnAddress, uint _value)
+Check Balance: Use the balances mapping to check the token balance of any address. solidity
+Copy code
+balances[address _account]

+License
+This project is licensed under the MIT License - see the LICENSE file for details.